Jubilee Media

-Jubilee Media is an American media company.
-It runs the Jubilee YouTube channel, which has 10 million subscribers as of May 2025, and the Nectar dating app.
+Jubilee, Inc., trading as Jubilee Media, is an American media company.
+It runs the Jubilee YouTube channel, which has 10.9 million subscribers as of June 2026, and the Nectar dating app.

 History

 Jubilee was established by entrepreneur Jason Y. Lee.
 Lee founded Jubilee as a non-profit company in 2010; it later transitioned into a for-profit company in 2017 after raising over $650,000.
 In September 2022, Jubilee announced they had raised over $1,000,000, and had launched a new channel called Nectar, centered around romantic relationships.

 Lee wanted to create a media company to make content that helps people "see each other as humans."
 When raising money for Jubilee, he encountered significant resistance from venture capitalists, receiving "83 no's" before securing funding.
 Despite the rejections, Lee remained confident in his vision, stating: "I was like, 'No this is exactly what this generation wants and needs and also I think it's going to be incredibly profitable.
 I think it's going to be really lucrative to do this.'"

 Jubilee's YouTube content shifted towards politics after the 2016 U.S. presidential election.
 Lee, "disappointed" by the division in the United States, sought to create content encouraging political discussions across spectrums.
 According to him, the company is politically neutral and hires producers and editors with a variety of viewpoints.
 Lee has expressed that his goal for balanced content is achieved when "we get equal amount of cancelling from both sides that would be great because that means that we've done it in a way that doesn't feel biased or skewed one way or another."

 Lee has described his vision for Jubilee as creating the "Disney of empathy."

 In 2025, Jubilee launched Nectar, a dating app.